Bible Contradictions and False Prophecies

 obedience, as also saith the law.
 And if they will learn any thing, let them ask

 their husbands at home: for it is a shame for women to speak in the church."
 (1

 How can women prophesy if they are not allowed to speak?
 There are other Bible verses attributed to Paul in which he clearly saw women

 as being leaders of the church.
 For instance, he called Junia one of the

 foremost apostles, and Junia is a female name.
 But there are other verses

-attributed to Paul in which he also clearly said that women should not speak in
+attributed to Paul in which he said that women should not speak in

 Another example of one prophet contradicting

 another in the Bible has to do with hair length.
-In the NT, Paul (or someone
+In the same chapter we have

-pretending to speak for Paul), says that it is a shame for a man to have long
+pretending to speak for Paul, or adding to his original letter, says that it is a shame for a man to have long

 hair.
 Judges like Samson and prophets like Samuel never cut their hair.
 It seems